insin/nwb/README.md

 nwb: installing dependencies
 ...
 $ cd github-issues
-$ nwb serve --auto-install
+$ npm start
 nwb: serve-react-app
 nwb: dev server listening at http://localhost:3000
 ...
 ```

-Create a new React component module and start hot reloading its demo app:
+Create a new React component project and start a development server for its demo app:

 ```
 $ nwb new react-component react-thing